 Originally this initiative started in 2014 in Norway with the aim of encouraging and supporting more meaningful conversations between people who provide health and social care and the people, families and carers who receive it.
 This helps Healthcare Professionals establish a relationship and understand the person in the context of their own life and what is most important to them.

-On the 6th June 2016 in Scotland, ‘What matters to me?’ day was launched.
+On the 6th June 2016 in Scotland, 'what matters to you?' day was launched.
 The day had an incredible amount of response and now this is celebrated every year on the 6th June.
-This year they are expanding to England and helps highlight the point about gaining a better understanding of what matters to patients which ultimately improves the experience, quality and effectiveness of care.
+This year they are expanding to England and helps highlight the point about gaining a better understanding of what matters to patients which ultimately improves their experience, quality and effectiveness of care.

 After researching this topic I came across an article about how Guy’s and Thomas Hospital have incorporated this in a creative way by introducing innovative new bedside boards in 2014.

 The specially designed whiteboards sit beside the patient’s bed and are updated daily by staff and patients to include the names of the nurse and doctor looking after them.
 What is different is that this board also includes personal details like their favourite drink, preferred name, bedtime or favourite musician.